digital-futures-academy/airport-challenge/ChallengeInfo.md

 | plane   | @-                                                   | -            | -      |

 1. test to see if the airport capacity is full
+2. test if a plane lands when capacity is full
+3. test if a plane lands when capacity isn't full

 ```
 As an air traffic controller